See if your program is eligible for a Parent Aware Rating.

 Public School Prekindergarten

-Prekindergarten and preschool programs provided through public schools that meet MN statues 124D.15 are eligible for the Accelerated Pathway.
+Prekindergarten and preschool programs provided through public schools that meet MN Statues 124D.15 are also eligible for the Accelerated Pathway.
 Public schools may offer many options for children and families, such as Family Literacy, extended day, and the School Readiness program.
-All of these programs must meet the School Readiness program requirements and be supervised by a licensed early childhood teacher and/or parent educator to be eligible for a Four-Star Parent Aware Rating.
+All of these programs must meet the School Readiness program requirements that include supervision by a licensed early childhood teacher, a certified early childhood educator, or a licensed parent educator to be eligible for a Four-Star Parent Aware Rating.
 Ratings are valid for two years.
 Programs new to Parent Aware can apply for a Four-Star Rating at any time in the Accelerated Pathway.

-School districts and charter schools who receive voluntary prekindergartne (VPK) funding are eligible to receive a Four-Star Rating through the Automatic Pathway.
-The application process for a Rating through the Automatic Pathway is embedded in the annual VPK application process.
-Oversight and guidance are provided by the Minnesota Department of Education (MDE) in accordance with MN Statute 124D.151.
+School districts and charter schools that receive voluntary prekindergarten (VPK) funding are eligible to receive a Four-Star Rating through the Automatic Pathway.
+The application process for a Rating through the Automatic Pathway is embedded in the annual VPK application process overseen by The Minnesota Department of Education.
+Additional oversight and guidance are provided by the department in accordance with MN Statute 124D.151.

 Charter schools must go through the Minnesota Department of Education (MDE) early childhood program recognition process before applying for a Parent Aware Rating.
 Once a charter school has received their recognition notification from MDE, they may apply for a Rating through the Accelerated Pathway.
 Read more about charter school recognition.